cbetta/flow2/README.md

 * Use the Redis Cloud add on and you'll get a 25MB Redis instance for free!
 It'll auto-populate the `REDISCLOUD_URL` variable too, which this apps detects automatically.

-* You'll need a separate OAuth setup (with key and secret) from GitHub or Twitter, etc.
+* You'll need a separate OAuth setup (with key and secret) from GitHub, Twitter or Facebook, etc.

 ### The actual process

 Deploying on Heroku is pretty easy.

     git clone git@github.com:peterc/flow2.git yourflow
     cd yourflow